BartDeWaal/ERPN/README.md

 You can change the precision usin `+` and `-`.

+### Functions
+#### Addition
+Bound to `+` and `a`.
+Adds x and y.

+If the arrow is pointing at something, adds x and whatever the pointer is pointing at without removing what the pointer is pointing at.

+If there is nothing in the stack, it will return a default value of 0.

 ## Development Setup on Linux
 Clone the repository into a directory.
 ```bash